XYPB/SIFT_DBT/README.md

 To pre-process the data and create a training/validation/testing split, you may run `python build_dbt_cls.py`.
 This will down-sample the original DBT images and crop them with OTSU cut, then save each slice into a individual `.png` file.

+We provide the data split files used in our experiment in `data/csv` folder.

 ## Pre-trained Model

 Coming soon...